Ollynov/t-school-fullstack-2/Welcome! Setup and Command Line and Git/timeline.md

 END: 12:00PM
 TOTAL: 2:00

-Introductions + Class Overview 15 mins
+Introductions, What is a Fullstack app?, Class Overview 20 mins

 Get to know each other activity - 20 mins

 Navigating the terminal + setting up our repo - 10 mins

-10:45AM
+10:50AM

 BREAK - 5 mins